Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Nodal K3 surfaces of arbitrary degree.

 c) the associated double cover is a regular surface.

 In particular the extended code $\sK'$ of $Y$ cannot be the strict Kummer code (case (2) of the previous classification in Theorem \ref{codes(2,3)}).

 \end{prop}

-\begin{proof} We use a similar notation to the one used in the section on half even sets of nodes on sextics: $Y$ is a nodal complete intersection of type $(2,3)$ in $\PP^4$, $S : = \tilde{Y}$ is its minimal resolution, $\sN$ is an half-even set of nodes on $S$, and $t : = | \sN |$.
+\begin{proof} We use a similar notation to the one used in the section on half-even sets of nodes on sextics: $Y$ is a nodal complete intersection of type $(2,3)$ in $\PP^4$, $S : = \tilde{Y}$ is its minimal resolution, $\sN$ is an half-even set of nodes on $S$, and $t : = | \sN |$.

 We denote by $E_1, \dots, E_{\nu}$ the exceptional $(-2)$-curves, therefore there exists a divisor $L$ on $S$ such that

 We denote by $\De: = \sum_{i \in \sN} E_i = \sum_1^t E_i$.

 In this situation we attach to $(*)$ a double covering $ f : Z \ra S$ ramified on $\De + H$, where $H$ is here any smooth hyperplane section, and such that